jedisct1/libsodium-doc/key_derivation/README.md

 ## Nonce extension

-Unlike XSalsa20 (used by `crypto_box_*` and `crypto_secretbox_*`), ciphers such as AES-GCM and ChaCha20 require a nonce too short to be chosen randomly (64 or 96 bits).
+Unlike XSalsa20 (used by `crypto_box_*` and `crypto_secretbox_*`) and XChaCha20, ciphers such as AES-GCM and ChaCha20 require a nonce too short to be chosen randomly (64 or 96 bits).
 With 96 bits random nonces, 2^32 encryptions is the limit before the probability of duplicate nonces becomes too high.

 Using a counter instead of random nonces prevents this.
 However, keeping a state is not always an option, especially with offline protocols.